vnguyendon/gw-config-apis/bot/sequences/README.md

 ## Displaying a second set of commands

 As a user, after I choose Yes, I get to choose a message categorie.
-This time, I don't see a question, just a set of commands.
+- This time, I don't see a question, just a set of commands.
-In that case instead of "ShowQuestion", the Action for this step is "ShowCommands"
+- In that case, instead of "ShowQuestion", the Action for this step is "ShowCommands"

 In our example, one command will lead to a poem message, the other will lead to a positive thoughts message.